Showcasing the Work of UW Undergraduates

 The University of Wisconsin System is a national leader in undergraduate research, which contributes to the state’s priorities, including retention, graduate rates, workforce and economic development.

-The 16th annual Research in the Rotunda event will be held Wednesday, April 17, 2019.
-Outstanding undergraduate student researchers from across the University of Wisconsin System, together with their faculty advisers, will fill the Capitol Rotunda to share their research findings on a variety of important topics with legislators, state leaders, UW alumni, and other supporters.
+The 16th annual Research in the Rotunda event was held Wednesday, April 17, 2019.
+Outstanding undergraduate student researchers from across the University of Wisconsin System, together with their faculty advisers, filled the Capitol Rotunda to share their research findings on a variety of important topics with legislators, state leaders, UW alumni, and other supporters.

 - View the photo gallery and

 - News release: UW System undergraduates showcase research in Capitol Rotunda in 16th annual event

 - Research in the Rotunda showcases student research